FTAI Aviation Ltd. to Particip - GuruFocus.com

-NEW YORK, May 11, 2023 (GLOBE NEWSWIRE) -- FTAI Aviation Ltd. (FTAI, Financial) (the “Company”) today announced that Joe Adams, Chief Executive Officer, will present at the Jefferies Airlines Summit at 12:00PM (ET) on Tuesday, May 16, 2023 in New York, New York.
+NEW YORK, May 18, 2023 (GLOBE NEWSWIRE) -- FTAI Aviation Ltd. (FTAI, Financial) (the “Company”) today announced that Joe Adams, Chief Executive Officer, will present at the 16th Annual Wolfe Research Global Transportation & Industrials Conference at 10:55AM (ET) on Thursday, May 25, 2023 in New York, New York.

 The presentation will be webcast live at https://ir.ftaiaviation.com/.